Outdoor bars have become popular in recent years, as the concept of the beer garden has taken hold.

 Morgan's Pier (now open): Chefs Michael Griffiths and Kevin D'Egidio of Helm and South Helm are at the stove this summer at this massive playground under the Ben Franklin Bridge.
 Menu includes puffy, pizza-like "fatbreads" by baker Alex Bois.

-Spruce Street Harbor Park (May 12): The hot venue along the Delaware at Penn's Landing will have 25 more reasons to chill this year -- as in, 25 new hammocks, bringing the total to 50.
+Spruce Street Harbor Park (now open): The hot venue along the Delaware at Penn's Landing will have 25 more reasons to chill this year -- as in, 25 new hammocks, bringing the total to 50.
 The park also will add eight draft lines to the beer garden -- two of which will be dedicated to a selection of rotating draft cocktails.
 The restaurant lineup includes Chickie’s & Pete’s, Federal Donuts, Franklin Fountain, Frozen Delights, and Garces (serving new boardwalk-style pizza).

 The Creamery (May 26): Kennett Square gets into the swing with a second season of this setup, open Thursday to Sunday with beer, wine, music, and food from trucks.